 Softwood Export Council (SEC) is a trade organization working to promote strategic export market development for American-made softwood products.
 SEC represents U.S. softwood grading agencies, industry trade associations, state export promotional agencies, and others with a stake in global trade for softwood lumber.
 SEC creates an overseas presence, educating potential buyers and updating members on ever-changing economic policies world-wide.
 SEC conducts research on emerging markets and sustainability and stays up to date on the shifting economic marketplace on behalf of its members.

 The USA Poultry & Egg Export Council, known by the acronym USAPEEC, is a trade association of the U.S. poultry and egg industry that is dedicated to increasing exports of U.S. poultry and eggs worldwide.
-Through its international network around the globe, USAPEEC keeps current on issues that have a direct impact on U.S. poultry and egg exports.The heritage of the family farm and the importance of the land have allowed the poultry and egg industries to take the lead in the development of sustainable practices as a core principle to maintain a safe and secure food supply and in fundamentally preserving hundreds of rural economies in many states.
+Through its international network around the globe, USAPEEC keeps current on issues that have a direct impact on U.S. poultry and egg exports.The heritage of the family farm and the importance of the land have allowed the poultry and egg industries to take the lead in sustainable development practices as a core principle to maintain a safe and secure food supply and in fundamentally preserving hundreds of rural economies in many states.

 The USA Rice Federation is the global advocate for all segments of the U.S. rice industry with a mission to promote and protect the interests of producers, millers, merchants and allied businesses.
 The USA Rice Federation represents a commitment to consensus-building, to equipping the U.S. rice industry with the strength of a united voice.
 On a national level, U.S. rice production has become increasingly efficient over the years, relying on fewer inputs to produce more rice.
 The rice industry is moving toward meeting increasing demand while achieving a reduced environmental impact for every 100 pounds of rice produced.
 America’s rice farmers produce more than 20 billion pounds of rice each year, providing 85 percent of the rice that is consumed in the United States.